 SPED 211 - Supporting Students with Communication Needs (3)

 Emphasis is placed on the processes of language development in children.
-Specific techniques for enhancing language development in children with special needs are considered.
+Teacher candidates consider specific techniques for enhancing language development in children with special needs.

 Prerequisite: SPED 202 or ELED 202, or consent of department chair.